Need to plan your project? Don't know where to start?

-When you have a plenty of post-its, write the end result of the project and place it at the top of the wall or on a white board.
+When you have plenty of post-its, write the end result of the project and place it at the top of the wall or on a white board.
 Underneath put up post its representing the key deliverables.
-For example if you are implementing some new software the final product would be the 'Software launched'.
+For example, if you are implementing some new software the final product would be 'Software launched'.
 Underneath might be 'Staff trained' and 'Software installed'.
-Arrange the post-its in a hierarchy like an organisation chart.
+Arrange the post-its in a hierarchy like an organization chart.

 Now you know what you need to do, you need to work out in what order the work needs to happen.
 Tape some flipchart paper to the wall or use a whiteboard.
 Put the top deliverable from your work breakdown structure on to the right hand side of the board or paper.
 Then, take the post-its from your breakdown structure and arrange them in the order in which they need to happen.

 Work from the left until you have mapped out the dependencies between the tasks and you have a sequence of tasks running from left to right.
-Finally draw arrows between the tasks that link up, and make sure that there aren't any tasks sitting isolated.
+Finally, draw arrows between any tasks that are linked, and make sure that there aren't any tasks sitting isolated.

 Here is a simple Precedence Diagram.

-Tip: you don't need open your project planning software until you get to this step!
+Tip: You don't need to open your project planning software until you get to this step!

 Once you have completed your Precedence Diagram, type all of the tasks into your project planning software.
 As far as possible, try to follow the logical sequence that you mapped out with the post-its.
 Most planning software will enable you to link tasks so that you can accurately reflect the sequence in your diagram.
 More on Precedence Diagrams and Project Dependencies.

-Now we have broken down the work and created the Precedence Diagram it is time to estimate the effort for each task.
+Now we have broken down the work and created the Precedence Diagram it's time to estimate the effort involved in each task.

 In a group session simply go through your project plan and ask your team to estimate the effort involved for each task.